sannatitus/Afruca-tangeri_captive-behaviour/Figures+Results/Table1_ethogram.md

 # Table 1.
-Ethogram of observed behaviour categories exhibited by A. tangeri in captivity.
+Ethogram of observed behaviour categories exhibited by *A. tangeri* in captivity.
-## Please see the second table below for instantaneous behaviour definitions (which is identical to the 'ethogram.md' file available within subfolder '/Data.'
-The following instantaneous behaviours were observed infrequently and thus omitted from behavioural categorisations: bubbling (33 observations), putative sleep (30 observations), tapping (27 observations), moulting (16 observations), mating (9 observations), and waving (which was observed, but just not at the minute-specific observation intervals).

 | **Behaviour category**         | **Definition** |
 |--------------------------------|-----------------|